Get News & Updates Directly To Your Inbox

 If you’ve experienced a non-urgent injury, you’ll want to see your regular doctor or primary care physician (PCP) first.
 Your doctor can determine the best course for treatment.
 Depending on the extent of your injury, you may need surgery or you may be able to treat your injury at home.

-In addition to an injury, you should also visit your doctor if you have a chronic condition that impairs your mobility.
-Once you visit your doctor or PCP, he or she will evaluate you to determine if physical therapy is right for you.
+The same is true if you have a chronic condition that impairs your mobility.
+Your doctor will evaluate you to see if physical therapy is right for you.

-Throughout your treatment, your therapist will work to reduce swelling in your muscles and joints.
-This may include heat, cold, massage therapy, ultrasound, and teaching you extra techniques that you can take home and try on your own.
+Your therapist will also work to reduce swelling in your muscles and joints.
+This may include massage therapy, ultrasound, heat, cold and other techniques you can try on your own.

-These exercises may change over the course of your treatment and will likely become a part of your regular post-treatment life.
-While you’ll likely start to feel the benefits of physical therapy while you’re in treatment, one of the goals of physical therapy is to give you the tools to better manage your condition and prevent further injury.
-In this regard, physical therapy can introduce lifelong changes.
+These exercises may change over the course of your treatment, and will likely become a part of your post-treatment life.
+While you’ll be able to feel the benefits of physical therapy throughout your treatment, one of its goals is to give you the tools you need to better manage your condition and prevent further injury.

-Life after Physical TherapyOnce you finish your therapy sessions, your physical therapist will give you extra instructions toadd what you’ve learned into your day-to-day life.
-Some of these instructions will include stretches and exercises to do every day or suggestions for easing back in to regular activity.
+After you complete your therapy sessions, your physical therapist will give you additional instructions for using what you’ve learned in your regular life.
+This may include stretches and exercises to do every day, or rules for easing back in to regular activity.

-Following your physical therapist’s instructions will help you to get the most out of your physical therapy sessions.
-I know that, for me, this was an important step in getting back into regular exercise.
-It can also help prevent against further pain or injury.
+Follow these instructions to get the most out of your physical therapy sessions.
+It can also help prevent against further injury or pain.

 For more information, visit the American Physical Therapy Association.